KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 7. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
 8. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 9. Recommendation: Found `require("https")` in file `node_helper.js`: Replace "https" by "node:https".
+10. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-10. Recommendation: Replace eslintrc by new flat config.
+11. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-daikin by kymeyer](https://github.com/kymeyer/MMM-daikin)